 It’s the most common format and so far the type hirers mostly prefer.
 This format enlists your work experience in reverse chronological order.
 It comes with dates and job descriptions to portray the relevance of your experience to their qualifications.
 This resume type is ideal for you if you seek jobs abroad or if you’ve recently attained achievements.
 But if you are changing paths, try to consider other types that will highlight your skills instead of your employment history.

-This resume type focuses more on your skills than your work history and achievements.
+Among the resume types, this focuses more on your skills than your work history and achievements.
 In this format, there is no great need to state a job description since you will group your work history based on your abilities.
 Some people prefer this type since it saves space and makes the copy appear shorter than the usual format.
 This is ideal for you if you’re a fresh graduate with no recent job experience or a professional planning to shift careers.
 On the downside, some hiring managers do not prefer this format, as some job seekers use this to hide something from their work history.

 Most job seekers use this resume format to highlight their key skills and relevant past jobs and achievement without the annoying features of the functional type.
 This type comprises related history grouped based on their abilities and field of expertise.
 A combination resume is also shorter than the usual chronological.
 However, it sustains the consistency of one’s experiences.
 This resume type is among those that are hardest to master.
 Unless you write it seamlessly, hirers may still dislike it the way they do with the other resume types.